There’s more to a job search than simply applying for online postings, though the majority of job seekers confine their job search to exactly that.

 So while it may seem like a good idea to bombard the world with your resumé and hope for the best, you’ll experience greater success by really focusing on opportunities that are meaningful to you.
 That means fewer, stronger applications as opposed to a multitude of weak ones.

-- Scott Library’s Career Research Resources guide provides a variety of resources to help you find information about specific companies or organizations.
+- Scott Library’s Career Research Resources guide: This guide provides a variety of resources to help you find information about specific companies or organizations.

 Responding to online postings shouldn’t be your only job search strategy but it should definitely be a part of your strategy.